Guide to building a Real-time Notification System in React

 Segmentation: Segmenting users allows for targeted and customized messages.
 Groupings based on language, location, and habits allow you to notify those who will benefit the most.
 By targeting specific users with specific notifications, you can add value to the user experience.
 Building custom segmenting tools on top of your custom notification solutions is a headache.

 UIs for non-devs: UIs and dashboards are an incredibly useful tool.
 UIs give stakeholders and non-devs ways to make updates and changes, and dashboards can give insights into data.
 With these features, you won’t have to update notification copy, parse data, or relay as much info to the data team.
 Not having to build these UIs and dashboards internally will be a huge time-saver.
+Loading indicators are integrated features in many notification libraries, providing visual cues during ongoing actions and enhancing the user experience.

 Customization Options

 Third-party tools understand that branding is important, so customization options will exist to match your brand style.
 Whether you’re starting with toast notifications or implementing a full notification solution, you’ll have options to try out, ensuring you can match your brand and strategy.
+Libraries like react notifications component offer a totally customizable component for implementing notifications in React applications.

 Brand matching: Fonts, colors, and icons can be integrated into third-party tools, ensuring your brand’s style isn’t lost in the notification process.